HERMES Support

 • What should I do if I experience an issue during the examination?

 Please use the on-screen chat function to engage with the proctor/invigilator.
-Please wait for the proctor/invigilator to respond to you.
-The proctor/invigilator is there to assist you with any technical issues you might experience during the examination.
+Please wait for the proctor/invigilator to respond.
+The proctor/invigilator is there to assist candidates with any technical issues during the examination.

 • Does ProctorU have a privacy policy?